esther-wenxi-liao/college-football-rivalry-index/README.md

 ---

 ## Motivation

+Being a Georgia Bulldawg means growing up with moments that are bigger than the scoreboard.
+UGA vs. Alabama is not just another matchup.
+It is where seasons are defined, legacies are questioned, and emotions swing with every possession.
-UGA and Alabama share one of the most competitive rivalries in college football, with frequent high-stakes matchups in SEC Championships and the College Football Playoff.
-With another SEC Championship matchup approaching, this project aims to move beyond wins and losses and answer a deeper question:
+With another SEC Championship game approaching, I wanted to look beyond wins and losses and ask a deeper question:

-**How intense are these games, and how has that intensity changed over time?**
+**How intense are these games, and how has that intensity evolved over time?**

 ---